haasn/checkasm/README.md

 - **PowerPC (64le)**: *none*

 In addition, hardware timers are available for benchmarking purposes on all of the listed platforms (except RISCV-V), with fall-backs to generic OS-specific APIs.

-## Configuration options

-- `linux_perf`: If true, prefer the Linux perf API instead of platform-specific timers.
-- `macos_kperf`: If true, prefer the macOS kperf API instead of platform-specific timers.

 ## Integration into your project